Corporate Cards

 Card limits aren’t one-size-fits-all.
 “Base limits on the employee’s role and the type of expenses they might incur,” Seb says.
 A salesperson might need more flexibility, while admin staff might only need a small recurring amount.

-He also suggests adjusting corporate card limits monthly when needed, like busy seasons or to attend a trade show.
+He also suggests adjusting corporate card limits monthly as needed, such as during busy seasons or when attending a trade show.
 He also recommends enabling real-time alerts so employees know when they’re approaching their cap.

 5. Educate employees on security best practices